neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 > <cite>Tantek Çelik, <a href="https://tantek.com/2025/069/t1/ten-years-jsdr-javascript-required-didnt-read">JavaScript Required; Didn't Read</a></cite>

-As a software engineer with a focus on front-end web development, I have nothing against Javascript and the related web frameworks.
+As a software engineer with a focus on front-end web development, I have nothing against Javascript and related web frameworks.
 Those technologies are how I make a living.

 However, I also know that web technologies and patterns shift at a blistering pace.
-The rapids are unavoidable when developing a web-hosted _application_, but a site focused on static _content delivery_ doesn't necessarily need such infrastructure.
+Javascript is unavoidable when developing a web-hosted _application_, but a site focused on static _content delivery_ doesn't need such infrastructure.
-Given the impressive capabilities that modern HTML and CSS afford, I initially set out to redesign this portfolio site with no Javascript whatsoever.
+Given the impressive capabilities that modern HTML and CSS afford, I initially set out to redesign this site with no Javascript at all.

 The goal of purging JS was... mostly achieved.

-There is only one, inline `<script>` in the head of the site's document.
+I left a single inline `<script>` in the head of the site's document.
 Crucially, if you disable JS in your browser or delete the script entirely, **the content and styling of the site is identical.**
 In other words, the site is not _dependent_ on Javascript to display anything authored by me.